jooy2/google-apps-script-sheetio/README.md

 $ clasp login
 ```

-Then run one of the following commands:
+### Step 2-A. Create Google SpreadSheet script in your workspace

+You can create Google Sheets and script projects in Google Drive.
+We recommend running your own scripts with everything integrated.

+#### [Method 1] Create automatically (recommended)

+This npm script helps you quickly and easily push scripts to your new spreadsheet file using `clasp`.

 ```shell
 $ npm run create
 ```

-This npm script helps you quickly and easily push scripts to your new spreadsheet file using `clasp`.

-Or you can simply use `clasp create`.
+#### [Method 2] Create manually

 ```shell
 $ clasp create